LA3QMA/FreeDATA_mailbridge/README.md

-                Checks email and reply with a P2P message with all e-mail uid, from and subject QTC:uid (To get several uids you can use this format  QTC:1,3,4) Get mail uid #1 or uids #1,3,4 from server and send this as a P2P messages QTC:SEARCH {from@email.com,subject}
+                Checks email and reply with a P2P message with all e-mail uid, from and subject QTC:uid (To get several uids you can use this format  QTC:1,3,4) Get mail uid #1 or uids #1,3,4 from server and send this as a P2P messages DOWNLOAD:uid,filename
+                If a messsage has attachments the uid and filename(s) is displayed.
+Use this to get a P2P messae with the attachment.
+            QTC:SEARCH {from@email.com,subject}
                 Get emails containing the from address and/or the subject and send this as a P2P message MAILTO:to@address,subject,body